Samizo-AITL/vi-control-asic-sky130/docs/05_openlane_flow.md

 Final sign-off checks:

-DRC (Design Rule Check):
+### DRC (Design Rule Check)
-Ensures layout follows manufacturing rules
+Ensures the layout follows all manufacturing rules.

-LVS (Layout vs. Schematic):
+### LVS (Layout vs. Schematic)
-Ensures layout matches the netlist
+Ensures the layout matches the synthesized netlist.

-Passing both checks is mandatory for tapeout readiness.
+Passing both checks is mandatory for **tapeout readiness**.

 ---

 ## 📊 PPA Analysis

 After completion, evaluate:

-Performance: Maximum clock frequency
+- **Performance**: Maximum achievable clock frequency
-Power: Estimated dynamic and leakage power
+- **Power**: Estimated dynamic and leakage power
-Area: Core and die size
+- **Area**: Core and die size

 For educational control ASICs:

-Performance margins are usually generous
+- Performance margins are usually generous
-Area is dominated by arithmetic units
+- Area is dominated by arithmetic units
-Power is modest due to low frequency
+- Power is modest due to low operating frequency

+---

 ## 🧠 Educational Insight

-Seeing RTL transformed into geometry is a critical learning moment.
+Seeing RTL transformed into geometry is a critical learning milestone.

 At this point, you should be able to:

-Point to where the PID logic lives on silicon
+- Point to where the PID logic resides on silicon
-Relate control complexity to chip area
+- Relate control complexity to chip area
-Understand timing as a physical property
+- Understand timing as a physical, not abstract, property

 ---